isl-org/objects-with-lighting/README.md

 #### Camera parameters
 The camera parameters are defined by the intrinsic matrix $K$, and the extrinsics $R,t$.
+The extrinsics are a world to camera transformation (world2cam).
+The intrinsics describe a pinhole camera and the projection follows the OpenCV convention.
 We can project a 3D point $X$ to the camera coordinate system with

 $$ x = K(R X + t) $$